off-by-some/contrakit/examples/quantum/README.md

 **The pentagonal puzzle.** Imagine five quantum observables arranged in a pentagon, where adjacent observables can be measured together, but non-adjacent ones cannot.
 Classical physics assumes each observable has a definite value (+1 or -1) independent of which measures we choose to perform.
 The KCBS inequality tests this assumption by examining the sum of all five expectation values.

-**Classical limits and quantum transcendence.** Classical physics constrains this sum to be at most 2.
+**Classical limits and quantum violations.** Classical physics constrains this sum to be at most 2.
 Quantum mechanics, however, can achieve $\Sigma\langle E_i \rangle = \sqrt{5} \approx 2.236$ by exploiting the measure incompatibilities.
 This violation shows that quantum observables cannot possess definite values independent of measure context—a phenomenon known as contextuality.

 **Information cost of contextuality.** At the quantum optimum, maintaining a classical (context-independent) explanation requires $K = 0.013$ bits per measure—nearly identical to the Bell violation cost.
 This near-equality reveals a connection between different forms of quantum nonclassic, despite their distinct physical origins.